-- the current treasury position.
+- current treasury position

-- treasury indicators which limit the treasury risk and activities of the The Commissioner's Office.
+- treasury indicators which limit the treasury risk and activities of the NOPCC

-- prospects for interest rates.
+- prospects for interest rates

-- the borrowing strategy.
+- borrowing strategy

-- policy on borrowing in advance of need.
+- policy on borrowing in advance of need

-- debt rescheduling.
+- debt rescheduling

-- the investment strategy.
+- the investment strategy

-- creditworthiness policy.
+- creditworthiness policy

-- policy on use of external service providers.
+- policy on use of external service providers

+- Policy on use non financial investments

-These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, CLG MRP Guidance, the CIPFA Treasury Management Code and CLG Investment Guidance.
-The Prudential has been recently updated and will be fully adopted for future strategies, in accordance with the timetables for the new Code.
-Some of the amendments have been widely reported and these are incorporated in this report on a voluntary basis.
+These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, MHCLG MRP Guidance, the CIPFA Treasury Management Code and MHCLG Investment Guidance.
+The Prudential Code has been recently updated and has been fully adopted.